jettyindeepl/German_invoice_scanning/README.md

 Note:

-Model training is commented out in invoice_trainer.py and inference on test data is enabled.
+When main function in invoice_trainer.py is executed, the model trains and validates and then gives a prediction in terminal in a format described below.

 The output looks like [sample index] entropy = float labels = [512 nos (0,1,2)]